SegiH/VerjIO_Excel_Report_Generator/README.md

         importPackage(Packages.jxl.write);

-6. Paste the latest version of the createExcelReport function replacing the pervious version
+6. Paste the latest version of the createExcelReport function into the script replacing the pervious version of the function if there is one.

 Usage
 -----